What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

-The first radio station in Anchorage was KFQD, signing on May 17th in 1924.
+The first radio station in Anchorage and all of Alaska was KFQD, signing on May 17th in 1924.
 KENI radio first came on the air on May 2nd, 1948.

-The first television station was KTVA which was started by Augie Hiebert.
+Augie Hiebert started KTVA channel 11, the first television station in Anchorage.
 KTVA came on the air on December 11, 1953, and broadcast from 2:00pm to 11:30pm from the first floor of the McKinley building (now the McKinley Tower Apartments at 337 E. 4th Avenue in downtown Anchorage).

 Share it!